 NFL Legend Chad Johnson Explains Why He Wants Kids to Start With Soccer as Their First Sport

-However, if we consider players who transitioned from one sport to another and found success, that number increases significantly.
+However, the numbers are more if we consider players who transitioned from one sport to another and found success.
 Even Tom Brady and Patrick Mahomes played baseball before making their way to the NFL.
 But if you ask Chad Johnson, baseball isn’t the ideal starting point — it’s soccer.
 Sharpe, although, disagrees.

 “I’m telling ’em to play soccer simply for the foundation of having your footwork together… If you start soccer early like I did, it creates a certain fundamental discipline that other sports can’t teach,” said Ocho.

-From hockey to basketball to football—the most popular sports in the U.S.—all start with the “lower extremities,” added Ocho.
-So to him, it only made sense to start with the beautiful game and build from the ground up.
+Be it hockey, basketball or football — the most popular sports in the U.S. — the basic movement in all sports starts with the “lower extremities,” added Ocho.
+So to him, it makes sense to start with soccer as it helps build the child from the ground up.

 “If you play soccer, it’s different.
-So, when you transition to something else, you always moving two steps ahead of anybody.”
+So, when you transition to something else, you always moving two steps ahead of anybody,” explained Johnson.

 However, Sharpe wasn’t on board with this answer at all.
-He made funny, annoyed faces throughout Ocho’s response and even chimed in, “How many American-born soccer players (are there)?”
+He made funny expressions of annoyance throughout Ocho’s response before asking, “How many American-born soccer players [are there]?”

 “If you don’t play baseball a little soon enough, I don’t care what your feet look like.
 You ain’t hitting that curve ball,” Unc said.